Sou001/internshipManager/README.md

 # internshipEvaluation
-## Java webapp to evaluate interns
+## Java app developped in Java in the purpose of allowing internship managers to evaluate interns